 Currently, there are no external music organisations working within the school on a regular basis.
-We do, however, have frequent visitors providing assemblies and/or workshops, such as the SoundSteps Music School and W11 Opera.
-As of this year, we aim to provide one music trip or in-school workshop for each year group in KS2.
+We do, however, have frequent visitors providing assemblies and/or workshops, such as the SoundSteps

+Music School and W11 Opera.
+We aim to provide one music trip or in-school workshop for each year group in KS2.